pacalet/sab4z/README.md

     fd = open("/dev/mem", O_RDWR | O_SYNC); // Open dev-mem character device

-The character located at offset x from the beginning of `/dev/mem` is the byte stored at physical address x.
+The character located at offset `x` from the beginning of `/dev/mem` is the byte stored at physical address `x`.
 Of course, accessing offsets corresponding to addresses that are not mapped in the system or writing at offsets corresponding to read-only addresses cause errors.
-As reading or writing at specific offset in a character device is not very convenient, we will also use mmap, a [Linux](#GlossaryLinuxKernel) system call that can map a device to memory.
+As reading or writing at specific offset in a character device is not very convenient, we will also use `mmap`, a [Linux](#GlossaryLinuxKernel) system call that can map a device to memory.

     unsigned long page_size = 8UL;
     off_t phys_addr = 0x40000000;